Blake Jenner: Personal life

 Jenner became engaged to his former Glee co-star Melissa Benoist in 2013 and the pair reportedly married in 2015.
-However, that same year, Benoist commented that they had been married "longer than anybody knows," with some sources claiming that the couple actually wed in 2013.
+The same year, Benoist commented that they had been married "longer than anybody knows," with some sources claiming that the couple actually wed in 2013.
 Benoist filed for divorce in late December 2016, citing irreconcilable differences, and the divorce was finalized in December 2017.

 In 2019, Benoist shared an Instagram video chronicling her experience as a survivor of domestic violence.
 Benoist suffered an injury in 2015 that tore her iris and left her pupil permanently enlarged.
 In her video she revealed that the injury to her iris was due to a phone being thrown at her during a domestic dispute in a relationship marked by repeated abuse.
 Jenner and Benoist were married at the time.
 Benoist also stated she had experienced extreme control, manipulation, and cycles of severe violence including being slapped, punched, shoved into a wall, dragged by her hair, and choked during the relationship.
 In October 2020, Jenner responded via an Instagram post in which he admitted to causing the eye injury and confirmed the infliction of abuse throughout the relationship.
 He also alleged that the abuse during their relationship had been mutual and that she had physically assaulted him during the relationship, resulting in injury.
 Benoist had previously stated in her original Instagram video that she began fighting back in defense against Jenner's attacks during their relationship.